v1nt1248/3n-client-lib/README.md

 Components, directives and plugins for Vue3 projects and some helpers methods (tools).
 Storybook is used for documentation and demo.

-For demo and development - `yarn storybook` or `npm run storybook`.
+For demo and development - `pnpm run storybook` or `npm run storybook`.
-You can run the project as `yarn dev` or `npm run dev` if you don't want to use Storybook.
+You can run the project as `pnpm dev` or `npm run dev` if you don't want to use Storybook.

 ## Components
   - Ui3nBadge,